Quincy-Fer/Harmony-Therapy-Website/README.md

 Created my second personal website about a therapy clinic!
 The site is fully responsive for mobile tablet and desktop.

-In order to view the site :
+To view the site :
-1. Clone the site
+- Clone the site
-2. In the terminal type: npm run build
+- In the terminal type: npm run build
-3. After it is done building type: npm run preview
+- After it is done building type: npm run preview
-4. Open http://localhost:4173/ for your viewing pleasure!
+- Open http://localhost:4173/ for your viewing pleasure!

 Process used for creation:
 1. Find inspiration from web design sites such as dribble and behance choose a topic